quacksouls/bitburner/doc/guide/program.md

 enhancement is given in terms of a multiplier.
 For example, an Augmentation might add 1% to your hack chance, making it more likely for a hack to be successful.
 Augmentations can be unlocked by increasing your reputation within a faction.
-Click on the `Augments` button for more information about all Augmentations on offer from CyberSec.
-When you are ready to work for CyberSec, click the `Back` button.
+Click on the <kbd>Augments</kbd> button for more information about all Augmentations on offer from CyberSec.
+When you are ready to work for CyberSec, click the <kbd>Back</kbd> button.
 One way to increase your reputation is by completing hacking contracts for the faction.
-Click on the `Hacking Contracts` button to start working for CyberSec.
+Click on the <kbd>Hacking Contracts</kbd> button to start working for CyberSec.
 This would earn you reputation within CyberSec as well as Hack XP.
 Let the game run for an hour or more.
-You can also click on the button `Do something else simultaneously` to work on a side project, while you earn Hack XP and a reduced rate of reputation.
+You can also click on the button <kbd>Do something else simultaneously</kbd> to work on a side project, while you earn Hack XP and a reduced rate of reputation.

 ![Hacking contracts for CyberSec](image/cybersec-hacking-contracts.png "Perform hacking contracts for CyberSec")